Korkmatik/SanPlan/README.md

 # Testing

-You can read informations about testing in the [wiki](https://github.com/Korkmatik/SanPlan/wiki/Contribute#testing)
+You can read testing instructions in the [wiki](https://github.com/Korkmatik/SanPlan/wiki/Contribute#testing)

 # Tech Stack